godotengine/godot-docs/getting_started/step_by_step/ui_introduction_to_the_ui_system.rst

 **NinePatchRect** takes a texture split in 3 rows and 3 columns.
 The center and the sides tile when you scale the texture, but it never scales the corners.
-It is very useful to build panels, dialogue boxes and scalable backgrounds for your UI.
+It is useful to build panels, dialogue boxes and scalable backgrounds for your UI.

 .. figure:: img/five_common_nodes_ninepatchrect.png